 Set a HTTP request header to a custom value.

-Header keys and values must be valid according to RFC 2616.
+Header keys and values must be valid according to HTTP protocol specification.
 Neither string may contain certain illegal characters, such as control characters.
 Both strings must be non-null and contain a minimum of 1 character.
-For more information, see RFC 2616, section 4.2.
+For more information, see HTTP specifications.

 This method cannot be called after Send has been called.